skip to content

 00:34:58 - Anthony Campolo

-They don't auto move it.
-They usually pop you up with a little window where they have your applications folder right next to it and say drag it from here to there.
+They don't auto-move it.
+They usually pop you up with a little window where they have your Applications folder right next to it and say drag it from here to there.
 So they basically stick that step right in front of you so you don't forget it.

 00:35:10 - Jenn Junod

 Yes.
-Except, yeah, you don't want aim.
+Except, yeah, you don't want anything in there.

 00:35:14 - Anthony Campolo